 Direct benefits of nitrogen fixation are realized almost exclusively by clover plants.
 Studies have shown that mixed grass and clover stands can produce forage yields equivalent to those of nitrogen fertilized grass stands.
 In the clover-containing system, overall grass yields decrease, but clover yields offset these decreases.
 In addition to clover plants supplying forage without nitrogen fertilization, overall forage quality available to animals is higher in pastures containing clover.

 Most people envision a "pipeline" that transports nitrogen directly from clover to grass.
 Unfortunately almost no nitrogen is contributed to grasses in this way.
 Essentially all nitrogen supplied to grasses from clover is indirect.
 Because of this indirect route, nitrogen from clover root nodules is not immediately available to companion grasses.
 Root nodules must decompose and nitrogen must be converted into a form available to plants.
 This conversion or "mineralization" releases nitrogen slowly, much like a time release fertilizer.
-This slow, steady nitrogen sup 0074 ply from a healthy stand of white clover can keep perennial grasses green and productive through the growing season.
+This slow, ste 0084 ady nitrogen supply from a healthy stand of white clover can keep perennial grasses green and productive through the growing season.
 5FF4

 Fixed nitrogen from clovers is also supplied to grasses via grazing animals.
 Nitrogen in consumed high quality clover plants that is not digested or deposited in the animal, returns to the pasture as dung or urine and can be a valuable source of fertilizer for grasses.